-The British indie outfit Rila’s Edge’s humble beginnings can be accredited to a bundle pack of low-quality microphones, a four-track interface and the pure youthful enthusiasm of two lifelong friends Alfie Harris and Charlie Kennedy.
-This drive and passion lead the pair to pursue music at college, where they met Ollie Hedin whilst sneaking out for a cigarette on the first day of term.
-With their musical tastes perfectly reflected in this young Kooks-Esque looking chap from Essex and shared fandom of the likes of The Strokes, Kings of Leon, Arctic Monkeys, Libertines and Tame Impala, the trio gravitated together and began writing immediately.
+The band’s humble beginnings can be accredited to a bundle pack of low-quality microphones, a four-track interface, and the pure youthful enthusiasm of two lifelong friends Alfie Harris and Charlie Kennedy.
+This drive and passion lead the pair to pursue music at college, where they met Ollie Hedin whilst sneaking out for a cig on the first day of term.
+With their musical tastes perfectly reflected in this young Kooks-esque looking chap from Essex and shared fandom of the likes of The Strokes, Kings of Leon, Arctic Monkeys, Libertines, and Tame Impala, the trio gravitated together and began writing immediately.

-Within a matter of months, the three met bassist Rorie Williams.
-He became the fourth member of the band, later to be replaced with George Maclean.
+The lower end of their sound was supplemented by bassist Rorie Williams, later to be replaced with George Maclean, becoming the fourth element of the group.
 Rorie’s background in music predominantly fell into the funk genre which aided further exploration of other musical pathways and pulled the band closer together rhythmically.
-George, on the other hand, came from a more grunge/ rock background which he managed to splice his extensive library of influence with some of Rorie’s funk playing, shaping and moulding the overall sound into what it is today.
+George ‘One Take’ Maclean, on the other hand, came from a more grunge/ rock background.
+He managed to splice his extensive library of influence with some of Rorie’s funk playing, shaping, and moulding the overall sound into what it is today.